k2aj/SQHell/README.md

 - The database is stored in RAM to make the performance somewhat decent.

 - Graphics/window management are done by exposing native OpenGL/GLFW functions to SQL.
+See `source/sql_bindings.cpp` for details.

     (Yes, this means I often have to do stupid nonsense such as storing C++ pointers in database tables and retrieving them later. _Please don't do this in real code._)